 Nessacus Regional Middle School

 This program introduces young people to the experience of dance to build confidence and assist in the development of physical coordination, communication, rhythm and math skills, and multicultural awareness.
-Students participate in workshops in modern, hip-hop and Afro-Caribbean dance, bringing artistry, energy and variety to the school day.
+Students participate in workshops such as improvisation/dance making, hip-hop and African dance, classes which energize the school day with artistic, cultural, physical, and intellectual investigation.

 Math and Drumming